 Your daughter may:

-• Frequently loses things and fails to keep her possessions organized
+- Frequently lose things and fail to keep her possessions organized

 Girls with ADHD need help learning to manage their lives.
 We need to help them improve their executive function skills through direct instruction and support.